JuneWprog/nextjs-tutorial/README.md

 - powerful feature that allows defining various metadata for each page
 - Two ways to handle metadata in layout or page
-- 1.  export a static metadata object
+- 1. Export a static metadata object
-- 2.  export generateMetadata() a function to dynamic generate metadata
+- 2. Export generateMetadata() a function to dynamically generate metadata

 **Static Metadata**